 If an employee changes to a less than half-time schedule, he or she will retain any sick leave balance already accumulated after the normal adjustment has been applied, but will no longer accrue sick leave after the effective date of the change in hours, except as provided in Section 4.3.22 below.

 Sick leave balances will not be reduced for employees who change their normal work week from a greater to a lesser number of hours after reaching age 65.

 Support Staff employees who have changed from exempt status without interruption in Institute service will be credited with four days of sick leave for each year of service at the Institute, up to a maximum of 192 days.
 In such cases a "day" equals one-fifth of the normal work hours scheduled per week.
 The credit is made as of the date of the transfer.
-Credit given for years of exempt service may not be applied to the payment of accumulated sick leave at the time of retirement (see 4.3.15 below).
+Credit given for years of exempt service may not be applied to the payment of accumulated sick leave at the time of retirement (see Section 4.3.15 below).

 Absences for leave without pay for a Support Staff employee which exceed a total of 22 working days during a given year (anniversary date to anniversary date) will result in a reduction of the sick leave balance at the rate of one day for every 22 working days of absence during the prior year, whether or not the days of absence were consecutive.

 Previously accumulated sick leave balances are not reinstated in the case of the reemployment of a former employee, except as provided in Section 18.104.22.168 below, and except for laid-off employees who are rehired within two years of their lay-off date.

 Retiring employees who have a minimum of 300 hours of unused sick leave to their credit on their normal or early retirement date, whichever the case may be, will be paid upon termination at their regular straight-time rate for one-half of the total hours credited.
 Sick leave credit will be computed as follows for the purpose of this provision: